 The Chase Ink Business Preferred℠ Credit Card takes a very simple approach.
 You’ll earn 3x points back on your first $150,000 in combined purchases between travel, shipping expenses, internet/cable/phone services, and advertising through social media sites or search engines.
 Everything else you buy?
 You’ll earn 1 point per dollar.

-The Business Gold Rewards Card from American Express is a bit more versatile – but also more confusing.
-The card offers five total categories: airfare, shipping purchases, gas stations, computer hardware/software/cloud services, and advertising through online/tv/radio.
-Of those, you can choose one to be your big earner.
+The American Express® Business Gold Card is a bit more versatile – but also more confusing.
+The card offers six total categories: airfare, shipping purchases, gas stations, computer hardware/software/cloud services, US restaurants, and advertising through online/tv/radio.
+Of those, you can choose two to be your big earners.

-In that one choice category, you’ll earn 3x points on the first $100,000 spent.
+In those two choice categories, you’ll earn 4x points on the first $150,000 spent.
 Once you surpass that limit, you’ll earn 1 point per dollar.
-In each of the remaining four categories, you’ll earn 2x points on the first $100,000 spent.
-Once you surpass that limit, you’ll earn 1 point per dollar.
-And if you buy something not in one of those five categories?
-You’ll simply earn 1 point per dollar.
+In each of the remaining four categories, you’ll earn 1x point.
+And if you buy something not in one of those six categories?
+You’ll still earn 1 point per dollar.

 Both issuers allow you to transfer your points to a number of valuable partners for redemption, too.
 With Chase, points transfers are at a rate of 1:1.
 Plus, they offer 11 transfer partner options (like United Airlines and Hyatt).